Caitlin's Way

-Caitlin's Way (aired in Australia under the title Just a Kid) is a live action teen drama series that aired on Nickelodeon from 2000 to 2002.
-The show was co-created by Thomas W. Lynch.
+Caitlin's Way (entitled as Just a Kid for broadcasts in Australia/New Zealand and British dependencies and Caitlin, Montana in French for broadcasts in Canada/France and dependencies) is a teen drama television series that aired from 2000 to 2002.
+It originally aired on Nickelodeon in the United States and YTV in Canada.
+The series was co-created by Thomas W. Lynch and Paul M. Belous.

-Premise
+Plot

-Caitlin's Way focuses on Caitlin Seeger (played by Lindsay Felton), a troubled girl who lives on the streets of Philadelphia.
-After being arrested, Caitlin is given the option of going to a youth detention center or moving in with her mother Katherine's cousin in Montana during her meeting with a judge.
-She chooses the latter; upon moving in with Dori, Jim, and Griffen on their ranch, she experiences culture shock.
-Caitlin, still distraught about her mother Katherine's unexpected death when Caitlin was eight, seeks a loving family and a permanent home.
-The ranch was actually near High River in southeastern Alberta, Canada.
-There were scenes shot in town (around the many murals, as well as in local schools), and in Calgary where the C-Train was occasionally seen in the background.
+Caitlin's Way focuses on Caitlin Seeger (played by Lindsay Felton), a troubled girl who lives on the streets of Philadelphia, Pennsylvania.
+After being arrested, a judge offers Caitlin the option of going to a youth detention center or moving in with her mother Katherine's cousin in the fictional town of "High River" in Montana.
+Caitlin chooses the latter.
+After moving in with her aunt Dori, her husband Jim and their son Griffen on their ranch, she experiences culture shock.
+Caitlin, still distraught from her mother's sudden death when Caitlin was just eight-years-old, seeks to adjust to a loving family and a permanent home.